susansomerset/checkpoint/DELIVERY_PLAN.md

 - [ ] All Canvas links work and open in new tabs
 - [ ] Expand/collapse functionality works smoothly
 - [ ] Student filtering works correctly
-- [ ] Course preferences system integrated
+- [ ] Meta data integration working correctly
 - [ ] Responsive design works on all screen sizes
 - [ ] ALL ESLint issues resolved
 - [ ] ALL TSC issues resolved